ICMP ping

 • ICMP.ResponseTime.Min

-Results of ICMP response statistic collection for additional targets and interfaces are available as internal metrics:
+The results of the ICMP response statistic collection for additional targets and interfaces are available as internal metrics:

 • ICMP.ResponseTime.Average(*)